 If you want to pay even less than $10 per month, T-Mobile recommends you try Ultra Mobile, which offers 100 minutes, 100 texts and 100 MB of data for only $3 per month!
 They also have more expensive plans for $12, $15.20, and $39.20 per month.

 The refill cards, for the $3 plan at least, are available on eBay only it seems, but you can sign up for the other plans online.

 With a $3 per month plan, you get 30 minutes or texts and you make sure that you keep your phone number and service active.
 This is one of the lowest monthly rates available if you just want to use your phone for emergencies.

+The Gold rewards program is retired, but if you had already signed up for it, you still get its benefits.
 You receive bonus minutes once you buy the $100 airtime refill card or any combination of $100 in airtime refills.
 This gets you Gold status and a 15% airtime bonus.